-The Centers for Disease Control and Prevention (CDC) estimates that each year pneumococcal disease, including pneumonia, bacteremia, and bacterial meningitis results in approximately 40,000 deaths of mostly 65 year olds and older Americans.
-U.S. Public Health Service data suggest that nearly half of those deaths could be prevented through vaccination.
+The Centers for Disease Control and Prevention (CDC) estimates that each year pneumococcal disease-including pneumonia, bacteremia, and bacterial meningitis-results in approximately 40,000 deaths, mostly of Americans 65 years old or older.
+U.S. Public Health Service data suggest that nearly half of these deaths could be prevented through vaccination.